artizon-io/vscode-webview-extension-example/README.md

 - Vitest for unit testing the webview
 - [redhat-developer/vscode-extension-tester](https://github.com/redhat-developer/vscode-extension-tester/) for E2E testing of the whole extension

 This project started off as an extension that aims to provide a feature-rich outline view as a replacement to the default one.
-Originally, we opted to create the tree view using the [Webview API](https://code.visualstudio.com/api/extension-guides/webview), but later on we have switched to use the [Tree View API](https://code.visualstudio.com/api/extension-guides/tree-view) mainly for its stability.
-This project now serves as an example of using the Webview API.
-With that said, it is important to know that [the use of the Webview API is discouraged](https://code.visualstudio.com/api/ux-guidelines/webviews).
+It is important to know that [the use of the Webview API is discouraged](https://code.visualstudio.com/api/ux-guidelines/webviews).
 Please consult the [UX-guidelines](https://code.visualstudio.com/api/ux-guidelines/overview) for more information.

 ## Structure